madnuttah/unbound-docker/README.md

 In case you would like to donate money, please rather spend it on the upstream projects this image relies on.

-If you endorse what I do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
+If you like what I do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
 Thank you for your support!

 **Some things in life are free**. ❤️